- UARSC Home

 Utilize the Position Matrix when determining the job classification and salary range of a new or existing position.

-Utilize the Student Employment Pay Schedule when determining the job classification and salary range of a student employee.
+Utilize the Student Assistant Classification and Salary Guide when determining the job classification and salary range of a student employee.

 Classification of New Positions